-AARO Special Report: The Foreign Bank Account Report (FBAR)
+AARO Special Report: “The Foreign Bank Account Report (FBAR)”

 What it is (and why no American expat can afford not to know about it)

-Because the fact is that not enough American expats know what an FBAR is, let alone that they may need to file them.
+Not enough American expats know what an FBAR is, let alone that they may need to file them.

-This Special Report on FBARs consists of:
+This Special Report from March 1, 2022 on FBARs consists of:

 - The main story, “The Foreign Bank Account Report (FinCEN Form 114) at 51”.